First time in… Sri Lanka

 Sri Lankan food

 The food in Sri Lanka deserves a special mention.
-You don’t have to search hard to find delicious food with fresh natural ingredients.
+You don’t have to search hard to find delicious food with fresh, natural ingredients.
 Everywhere the menus contained dishes with seafood pulled fresh from the ocean.
-Vegetarians are spoilt for choice with the delicious curries, appams (rice and coconut pancakes) and roti (flat bread).
+Vegetarians are spoilt for choice with tasty curries, appams (rice and coconut pancakes) and roti (flat bread).
 Locals know that their cuisine is admired and all over the country you can attend cookery classes.
 I would recommend taking a class to learn how to make these dishes once you have returned home.